-The Company's debt to equity ratio increased slightly to 1.14:1 as at September 30, 2020 from 1.09:1 as at March 31, 2020, where debt is defined as total liabilities less accounts payable and accrued liabilities and other liabilities, and equity is defined as shareholders' equity.
+The Company's debt to equity ratio increased to 1.32:1 as at December 31, 2020 from 1.09:1 as at March 31, 2020, where debt is defined as total liabilities less accounts payable and accrued liabilities and other liabilities, and equity is defined as shareholders' equity.
+This increase is due to the new BCAP term loan debt.